-3 Assessment 3.1 Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning 3.1 outcomes and module content.
+3 Assessment 3 Assessment methods must be clearly related to the aims and objectives of the overall programme and link to specific learning 3.1 outcomes and module content.
 3.2 Assessment methods must be varied, authentic and inclusive.
-3.3 Assessments must provide an objective, fair and reliable measure of learners' progression and achievement.
+3.3 Assessments for all modules (including top-up modules) must provide an objective, fair and reliable measure of learners' progression and achievement.
 3.4 The IBMS assessment mapping document must be completed, to ensure a clear and logical assessment strategy with no undue clustering of assessment or marking.
 3.5 The use of formal, closed book assessments must be evidenced across the duration of the programme.
 These must be clearly described and explained in the documentation, together with the education provider's policy on assessment.
-3.6 Assessment policies must clearly specify requirements for progression and achievement within the programme, including the number of attempts permitted.
-3.7 There must be an effective process in place for learners to make academic appeals.
-3.8 Students must achieve a pass mark in all assessment components for modules that cover the clinical laboratory specialisms, as defined in the QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences 2023.
-3.9 Condonement/compensation is not permitted for any module(s) where the learning outcome(s) cannot be met elsewhere in th programme.
-3.10 The capstone project module must be a double-weighted module (e.g. if most modules are 20 credits, the project must be 40 credits; if most modules are 15 credits, the project must be 30 credits) and a pass mark of 40% to be achieved.
-See Appendix 2 for acceptable capstone project types.
+3.6 The use of any Gen AI tools (for example ChatGPT) in any modules and / or assessments must be clearly articulated, along with the institutional policies on the permitted use of GenAI and any penalties for inappropriate use and other forms of academic misconduct (e.g. plagiarism) 3.7 Assessment policies must clearly specify requirements for progression and achievement within the programme, including the number of attempts permitted.
+3.8 There must be an effective process in place for learners to make academic appeals.
+3.9 Students must achieve a pass mark in all assessment components for modules that cover the clinical laboratory specialisms, as defined in the QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences 2023.
+3.10 Condonement/compensation is not permitted for other module(s) where the learning outcome(s) cannot be met elsewhere in the programme.
+3.11 The research project (capstone experience) must be a minimum of 30 credits (note - if the majority of taught modules are 20 credits, the project should be 40 credits; if the majority of modules are 15 credits the project should be 30 credits; if the BSc programme is delivered through a 30 credit framework, the project can be 30 credits, provided that the development of research skills throughout the programme is clearly demonstrated).